NCHS-Software-Engineering/Retake_App/README.md

-            If student completed retake work, teacher able to give feedback and or select a test for them to complete If student completed test retake, teacher can grade the test (autograde mc if possible) Resolve retake request (deletes after 30 days) Add new students mannually and assign them retake work
+            If student completed retake work, teacher able to give feedback and or select a test for them to complete If student completed test retake, teacher can grade the test (autograde mc if possible) Resolve retake request (deletes after 30 days) Add new students manually and assign them retake work

 Students:
     Request retake for test
-    View status of retake work (not started, submited, graded, ect) Complete retake work
+    View status of retake work (not started, submitted, graded, ect) Complete retake work